luluzhou1/alinush.github.io/_includes/refs.md

 [^BCKplus21e]: **STROBE: Stake-based Threshold Random Beacons**, by Donald Beaver and Konstantinos Chalkias and Mahimna Kelkar and Lefteris Kokoris Kogias and Kevin Lewi and Ladi de Naurois and Valeria Nicolaenko and Arnab Roy and Alberto Sonnino, *in Cryptology ePrint Archive, Paper 2021/1643*, 2021, [[URL]](https://eprint.iacr.org/2021/1643)

+[^BCKplus22]: **Better than Advertised Security for Non-interactive Threshold Signatures**, by Bellare, Mihir and Crites, Elizabeth and Komlo, Chelsea and Maller, Mary and Tessaro, Stefano and Zhu, Chenzhi, *in Advances in Cryptology -- CRYPTO 2022*, 2022

 [^BCK10]: **Efficiency Limitations for $\Sigma$-Protocols for Group Homomorphisms**, by Bangerter, Endre and Camenisch, Jan and Krenn, Stephan, *in Theory of Cryptography*, 2010

 [^BCKL08]: **P-Signatures and Noninteractive Anonymous Credentials**, by Belenkiy, Mira and Chase, Melissa and Kohlweiss, Markulf and Lysyanskaya, Anna, *in Proceedings of the 5th Conference on Theory of Cryptography*, 2008